lklint/azure-workshop/Day 1/05 - Data/05 - Data - Steps.md

 Click `Next`

-Create a new virtual network: `ndcOsloVNet`.
+Create a new virtual network: `ndcLondonVNet`.

 Allow access from my IP: Allow.